sadashiva108/whos-shiva/notes/who-is-shiva.md

 Note:

 First we may ask ourselves "Who is Shiva?
 Is he a deity?
 A historical figure? or pure consciousness?

-Shiva means "Auspicious One" in Hindusim and "welfare" according to Namah Shivaya Shantaya by Shri Shri Anandamurtijii, a spiritual Guru and founder of Ananda Marga.
-Shiva is Mahadeva 'The Great God'.
+According to the Tantric Guru Shri Shri Anandamurtijii, Shiva's way of life was a philosophy.
+When one's personality becomes fully identified with one's philosophy of life one becomes a God or devata.
+He is Mahadevah the god of all gods and goddesses.
+Why?
+Because every expression that emanates from the Supreme Hub(Cosmic Nucleus) is a devata.
+Shiva is the aggregate of these devatas.
 [CLICK]

-As the Lord of Dance, Nataraja, Shiva performs the Ananda Tandava, in which the universe is created, maintained, and destroyed.
+He is in a sense a sort of Adiyogi, who lives an ascetic life on Mount Kailash.
+He was the systematizer of the tantras around 7000 years ago.
+Shiva was an embodied man in antiquity so in that sense he was a man and lived both as an ascetic yogi or sannyasi but also lived the married life as a householder.
 [CLICK]

-He is the Adiyogi, the first Yogi who lives an ascetic life on Mount Kailash.
-[CLICK]

-Shiva is Ardhanarishvara, an androgynous cosmic being, that represents the synthesis of masculine and feminine energies.
-Here, Shiva is the masculine principle of God in the form of pure consciousness with the ever present Shakti or feminine principle representing energy.
+Shiva is Ardhanarishvara, an androgynous cosmic being, that represents the synthesis of masculine/purusha/cosmic consciousness and feminine/prakriti/shakti/energy.
+The image here is a visual metaphor of the deavii-shakti the two main forces responsible for all the myriads of expressions of emanates.
+Here Shiva is conceived of as cosmic consciousness acting as the Cognitive force along with shakti acting as the Operative force.
-[CLICK]

-Shiva is the great summoning spell in the video game series Final Fantasy.
 [CLICK]